Jul 6, 2026

 Supports healthy skin, hair, nails, and joints.

-Skin (Proksch 2014) and general/activity-related joint comfort (Clark 2008) are well-supported for type I/III peptides at the dose NOW delivers; nails respond too.
+Skin (Proksch 2014) and general/activity-related joint comfort (Clark 2008) are well-supported for type I/III peptides at the 10 g dose NOW delivers; nails respond too.
 The hair claim is the weak link — hair-specific collagen evidence is thin and mostly brand-funded — and it's NOT an osteoarthritis product.
 Honest for skin, nails, and general joints; overstated for hair.

 Verified